 This is the first in a three-part blog series on principles, ideas, and implementation considerations essential to ensuring that development investments that are part of COVID-19 relief and recovery set the stage for thriving rural communities and a more distributed, inclusive economy.
 It was cross-posted with the Aspen Institute.

 The COVID-19 crisis is testing America’s resilience.
 The rapidly accelerating economic fallout makes concrete the risks for a national economy built on the success of just a few key economic centers.
 When the nation turns to the work of recovery, our goal must be to expand the number and breadth of healthy communities, jump-starting a more equitable and diverse landscape of resilient local and regional economies.
 The relief funds already allocated and being contemplated by Congress must be designed to enable every community to thrive.

-Project Coordinator and Research Assistant - Global Economy and Development
+Senior Project Coordinator and Policy Analyst - Global Economy and Development, Center for Sustainable Development

 This includes rural and tribal places—and will require a reimagining of the federal policies intended to support them.
 Early analyses indicate that COVID-19 is disproportionately impacting communities of color, putting health, economic, and racial disparities in America on full display.
 The virus is now reaching into rural communities and Native American nations where, in many places, the compounding forces of race, poverty, and geographic isolation hits hard.
 County-level maps are showing an alarming rate per capita in many less densely populated communities throughout the United States.

 The virus is likely to reach full force in rural places later and receive less fanfare, and the total number of rural cases and deaths may seem small compared to the raw counts in urban centers of the epidemic.
 Yet COVID-19’s long-term consequences will be no less devastating in an increasingly diverse rural America—and could be worse.